RedonAlla/RA.Utilities/Api/RA.Utilities.Authentication.JwtBearer/README.md

 -   [`Microsoft.AspNetCore.Authentication.JwtBearer`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authentication.jwtbearer)

-*(Note: This assumes the package is published on NuGet with the name `RA.Utilities.Authentication.JwtBearer`.)*

 ## Usage

 In your `Program.cs` (for minimal APIs) or `Startup.cs`, use the `AddJwtBearerAuthentication` extension method to configure authentication and authorization services.